GoBeromsu/obsidian-eagle-plugin/README.md

 - **Eagle API Host**: The host for your running Eagle instance (default: `localhost`)
 - **Eagle API Port**: The port for your running Eagle instance (default: `41595`)
+- **Eagle Folder Name**: (Optional) The folder name in Eagle where images will be saved.
+Leave empty to save to the default folder.

 That's all!
 Now you are ready to make notes and upload all your images to Eagle.